Lume

 This is the most important factor and the one most people ignore.

 A reliable provider runs multiple load-balanced server nodes and activates additional capacity for known high-traffic events like the World Cup.
-Ask your provider directly before June 11:
+Ask your provider directly before the next major match:

 • Do you add server capacity during major tournaments?